OhioIon/riftDriverPi/README.md

 Step 2 - Rebuilding the kernel with increased framerate support
 - The RPi kernel currently has a limitation of 85 Hz framerate for displays
 - The Oculus Rift CV1 requires exactly 90 Hz framerate
-- In order to get, patch and build the kernel execute the following commands in a terminal
+- In order to get and patch the kernel execute the following commands in a terminal
-- This follows the instructions of https://www.raspberrypi.org/documentation/linux/kernel/building.md

 ```shell
 sudo apt install git bc bison flex libssl-dev make